 - Radar – this works as a transmitter and a receiver.
 It transmits pulses of microwave radiation towards the Earth’s surface.
 Each pulse bounces off objects on the Earth’s surface back to the radar detector.

 - Camera – a camera detects visible light coming from the Earth's surface.
-It is more powerful than a standard digital camera – it has a larger and more accurate optical lens system and a larger electronic sensor chip.
+It is more powerful than a standard digital camera – it has a larger and more accurate optical lens24 system and a larger electronic sensor chip.

 Smaller satellites usually carry one type of payload due to the cost involved in building the satellite and getting it into orbit.